 Inefficiencies in how many organizations currently approach the task of identifying customers creates data gaps – or sometimes more like data chasms.
 Such gaps make it hard to scale marketing, provide personalize customer experience and measure results.

 To help fill these gaps, successful companies build a framework that links customer identifiers (name, IP address, phone, mobile, email, cookies, device IDs and physical address) while also adding on a unique (persistent) ID that can be used across channels.
 Companies also need to install privacy safeguards that are verified and compliant with all privacy standards.

 If you can’t accurately and consistently identity customers across devices – quickly and at scale – your results will suffer.
 You’ll be unable to consistently target customers with the right type of content, at the right time, in the right context – and do it across multiple devices.

 The amount of time it takes for you to tap into customer identity data, connect the dots and establish identity is critical.
-If you can’t do it fast – and that basically means in real time – you’re efforts may go for naught.
+If you can’t do it fast – and that basically means in real time – your efforts may go for naught.

 Identity Graph Benefits